CoderJae777/Scala/ScalaNotes1stHalf.md

   }
 ```

+Suppose xTok sees input [XTok, YTok].
+It returns Ok((XTok, [YTok])).
+When flatMap chains to another parser, that next parser receives the remaining [YTok].

+xTok succeeds only when the list starts with XTok; otherwise it fails.
+Same idea for yTok.
+These are the atomic building blocks.

+---

-2. Compose for `xx` and `yx` using flatmap/map
+**Step 2**: Compose for `xx` and `yx` using flatmap/map

-This part "brute forces" functions that matches specific sequence of tokens, i.e. if the tokens match the expected patter, the parser returns the corresponding result from your enum, if not it will just fail
+This part "brute forces" functions that matches specific sequence of tokens, i.e. if the tokens match the expected pattern, the parser returns the corresponding result from your enum, if not it will just fail

 ```scala
 // T ::= xx